 BIOS provides a setting for you to determine how the system will respond when AC power is lost and then restored to the system.
 You can choose for the system to remain powered off (in which case you must hit the power switch to turn it back on) or for it to automatically return to a power on state.
-See the Power Loss Control setting in BIOS on page 4-20 of this manual to change this setting.
+See the Power Lost Control setting in the BIOS chapter of this manual to change this setting.
 The default setting is Always OFF.